 Restaurant Staff at a Discount

 Conserving cash has never been more important.
 With no real certainty of what the future holds, saving money is going to stay on top of the priority list.
-A study done by the Center for Hospitality Research at Cornell University revealed that the recruitment of a new employee can cost up to $2,572.
+A study done by the Society of Human Resource Management revealed that the recruitment of a new employee can cost up to $4,129.
 This includes the cost of job boards, time spent reviewing candidates, interviews, and other hiring tasks.
 If you add in the hourly rate, unemployment taxes, and benefits, this becomes a substantial number to subtract from the bottom line.

 By using an on-demand solution, restaurants can save on advertising, skip the interviews, and put money back into their business.
 Most on-demand restaurant staffing platforms let the business set their own rate for each shift, and add a fee on top of that amount for their service.
 Because the workers are 1099 independent contractors, there are no taxes or benefits that need paying either.
 Businesses only have to pay for the work they need, no more and no less.